March 16, 2026

 The York Congress (Ep8)

-The Second Continental Congress – the very same Congress that declared independence from Great Britain in 1776 at the state house in Philadelphia and that served as our representative government during the American Revolutionary War – – actually spent nine months in official session at the county courthouse in York, Pennsylvania.
-During its time in York, some of the most consequential decisions of the American Revolution were made – including agreement on the Articles of Confederation, which was our first national charter, and signing our nation’s first alliance – which was with France.
-Some say that the Articles of Confederation make York the first true capital of the United States.
-This episode explains why the Continental Congress met in York, how it got there, and why it left after nine months.
+EPISODE 8: THE YORK CONGRESS.
+The Second Continental Congress – the one that declared independence from Great Britain in 1776 at the Philadelphia State House and served as representative government during the American Revolutionary War – spent nine months in session at the county courthouse in York, Pennsylvania.
+During this period, some of the most consequential decisions of the American Revolution were made.
+These include agreement on America's first national charter, the Articles of Confederation, as well as the first international treaties, which comprised the Franco-American Alliance of 1778.
+Some claim that the Articles of Confederation establish York as the first true capital of the United States.
+This episode explains why members of the Continental Congress met in York, how they got there, and why they returned to Philadelphia nine months later.
 It also includes a detailed description of the Battle of Brandywine Creek and the Battle of Germantown.
-This is the first in a three-part series titled “The Year of Pennsylvania” when from July of 1777 to June of 1778 the most crucial events in that pivotal year of the American Revolution, save for the Battles of Saratoga, either happened in Pennsylvania or Pennsylvanians were at the heart of it.
+This is the first in a three-part series titled “The Year of Pennsylvania.”
+From July of 1777 to June of 1778, the most crucial events in that pivotal year of the Revolution (except, notably, the Battles of Saratoga), either happened in Pennsylvania or Pennsylvanians were at the heart of them.

 Timestamps for major events/discussions: